openaustralia/theyvoteforyou/app/views/home/_about.md

 The Australian Public Whip was created by Henare Degan, Matthew Landauer, Luke Bacon and Katherine Szuminska.
 Political research for the research and writing of policies before launch was done by the magnificent Micaela Ash and Natasha Burrows.

-Public Whip keeps getting better due to the efforts of

-<%= render "contributions" %>

 ## <a name='contribute'></a>Contribute

 Public Whip is an Open Source project.
 That means that a whole community of people add to and help maintain and improve this website in their own big and small ways.
-The project is hosted on [Github](https://github.com/openaustralia/publicwhip), where you can see all the full list of contributors, and find out how to contribute yourself.
+The project is hosted on [Github](https://github.com/openaustralia/publicwhip), where you can find out how to contribute yourself.

+Public Whip keeps getting better due to the efforts of

+<%= render "contributions" %>

 If you’re not a civic-hacker (yet), you can help make this project better for everyone by [summarising divisions](/divisions) and [maintaining and discussing policies](/policies).